3320 Citizenship/Alien Status | SNAP

 A non-Ukrainian individual who last habitually resided in Ukraine and received humanitarian parole |

-Use Chart 4, Chart 5, and Chart 6 to determine eligibility for Afghan and Iraqi Immigrants.
+Use Charts 4, 5, and 6 to determine eligibility for Afghan and Iraqi Immigrants.

 10/09/08 |